YECHUNAN/YECHUNAN.github.io/index.md

 I developed a web crawler to search and collect image data of famous people.
 It combines face recognition and a simple Chinese name detector to locate interesting data on the websites.

+- **Computer Vision project: Crosswalk detector

+I implemented a crosswalk detector as a computer vision course project.
+It uses geometrical features, Markov Random Field model and a lot of traditional mathematical methods to detect zebra crosswalks and highlight them in the image.
+If you are interested in it, please check it at [Github repo](https://github.com/YECHUNAN/ComputerVision-Crosswalk-Detector).

 - **Robotic project**

 I implemented a 2D slam algorithm and the agent program to enable the robot to construct an M shape with foam cubes.
 The cubes are labeled with text and the robot uses its camera to identify different cubes.
 The code cannot be public for the course's reason, but the video is available in [Youtube link](https://www.youtube.com/watch?v=n3H_mZfThns).